-Class RealtimeThread extends Thread and adds access to realtime services such as asynchronous transfer of control, nonheap memory, and advanced scheduler services.
+Class RealtimeThread extends Thread and adds access to realtime services such as advanced scheduling, affinity management, asynchronous transfer of control, and access to scope memory.

 As with java.lang.Thread, there are two ways to create a RealtimeThread.

 - Create a new class that extends RealtimeThread and override the run() method with the logic for the thread. - Create an instance of RealtimeThread using one of the constructors with a logic parameter.
 Pass a Runnable object whose run() method implements the logic of the thread.